claire-west/svstudio-manual-zh/README.md

 ## Translation

 If you would like to contribute translations for a language, refer to the respective repository.
-If the language you are translating to does not have a repository yet, [create an Issue](https://github.com/claire-west/svstudio-manual/issues/new) in this repository to have it created.
+If the language you are translating to does not have a repository yet, [create an Issue](https://github.com/claire-west/svstudio-manual/issues/new) in the original English repository to have a new repository created for your language.

 |Language|Repository|URL|Primary Contributor or Translator|
 |---|---|---|---|